skmail/reactjs-form/docs/input-component.md

 **input**

- it contains the html input props like onChange, onBlur, value and name, moreover it contains the props passed to the Input component, Invalid DOM props must be destructed
+ it contains the html input props like onChange, onBlur, value and name, also it contains the props passed to the Input component,any Invalid DOM props must be destructed

 ```js
 ({input:{InvalidDomProps, ...input}}) => <input {...input} />